The VHIC is issued only to Veterans who are enrolled in the VA health care system.

 |Primary Identification||Secondary Identification|

-|Present ONE form of Primary Identification||If a Primary form of identification is not available, present TWO forms of Secondary Identification|
+|Present ONE form of Primary Identification||Present ONE form of Secondary Identification|

 |Military dependent’s ID card||Voter’s Registration Card|

 |U.S. Coast Guard Merchant Mariner Card||Native American Tribal Document|

 |Foreign passport that contains a temporary I-551 stamp||U.S. Citizen ID Card (Form I-197)|